ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Experiments

 \subsubsection{Novel View Synthesis.}

-We evaluate ViewSplat on the RE10K and ACID benchmarks, and the quantitative results are summarized in \cref{tab:nvs_re10k} and \cref{tab:nvs_acid}.
+We evaluate ViewSplat on RE10K and ACID, and the quantitative results are summarized in \cref{tab:nvs_main_average}.
 Our framework, particularly the V2-L variant, consistently achieves new state-of-the-art performance across all metrics.
 A key finding is the orthogonal performance gain provided by our view-adaptive refinement.
 Across all backbone variants---SPFSplat, V2, and V2-L---ViewSplat consistently yields substantial improvements in rendering fidelity.
 This consistency underscores the scalability and robustness of our approach in capturing intricate view-dependent details across diverse environments, from structured interiors to complex natural landscapes.
 Qualitative comparisons in \cref{fig:qualitative_main_nvs} further demonstrate ViewSplat's ability to synthesize high-frequency specularities and maintain geometric consistency, resulting in photorealistic novel views.
-Additional qualitative results are provided in the appendix.
+We provide detailed results with varying levels of camera overlap and additional qualitative results in \cref{sec:camera_overlap_detail} and \cref{sec:more_qualitative}.